-- 1. Lowest Price: For a pool guy, staring at months of cold weather can be quite daunting, especially knowing that even though work might stop, the bills never do.
+For the average pool guy, the cold weather can be quite daunting, especially knowing that even though work might stop, the bills never do.
 This is why pricing is almost always lower during the fall and winter time periods.

-- 2. Cost of Good Increases: With each New Year comes the annual ‘cost of goods' increase from suppliers.
+With each New Year comes the annual ‘cost of goods' increase from suppliers.
 For example, before 2009 the prices we paid our fiberglass pool manufacturer for their shells had gone up every year.
-With the recession, prices, at least in most cases, went down in 2009, which is another reason why the Fall/Winter of 2009 will likely be a much better time to save money on your pool than the spring of 2010 will be.
-With inflation a likely occurrence next year, I expect cost of goods to once again shoot up and along with them, swimming pool prices.
+With inflation a likely occurrence year over year, it's fair to expect the cost of goods to once again shoot up and along with them, swimming pool prices.

-- 3. Landscaping: September and October are great times in many areas of the country for planting grass.
+September and October are great times in many areas of the country for planting grass and plants around the pool.
 Because the installation of a swimming pool will always cause some damage to a yard, it will take some time to re-grow the grass/vegetation around the pool area.
 This is why it's typically better to give yourself 4-6 months for proper landscaping and vegetation growth versus 1-2 months in the spring.

-- 1. Some Savings: Although prices are not as good as they were 4-6 months previous, one can usually find some excellent deals on inground pool installations the spring, especially during the Feb/March time frame.
+Although prices are not as good as they were 4-6 months previous, one can usually find some excellent deals on inground pool installations the spring, especially during the January through early March time frame.

-- 2. Less time looking at the pool: Frankly, this is the only advantage I can honestly think of when debating over whether to have a Fall/Winter pool installation versus a spring installation.
+Frankly, this is the only advantage I can honestly think of when debating over whether to have a fall/winter pool installation versus a spring installation.
 For some consumers, the thought of having to wait 4-7 months before they can use their pool after its completion is too much to bear.
 For others, the money saved makes the wait well worth it.

-But for all of you who are contemplating a pool during these difficult economic times I can make you one promise:
+But for all of you who are contemplating a pool in your backyard I can make you one promise:

-**To receive notice of any further articles, please enter your email address in the upper section of this page and don't hesitate to leave any comments/questions below.
+**To receive notice of any further articles, please subscribe to the blog—and don't hesitate to leave any comments/questions below!